Creative Ways to Crop in GIMP

 Finding a design technique that is simple, budget-friendly, and versatile is like discovering the holy trifecta of content marketing.
 As elusive as that may sound, one of our favorite design hacks meets all of those criteria: cropping.
 It’s an incredibly easy technique that saves time and money, allowing you to create completely new designs that pack a punch.
 The best part?
 You don’t even need Photoshop to get the job done.

 We’re going to show you how to do some creative cropping in GIMP—a free Photoshop alternative.
 With just a few clicks, you’ll have three completely different images that each tell their own story.
 Then, we’ll show you how each image can shine in your digital marketing campaigns.
-If you’re wondering if GIMP is the right program for you, read about the differences between GIMP and Photoshop.
 Now, on to the tutorial.

 How to Crop in GIMP

 For this tutorial, we started out with a photo of two women having drinks.
 To open the image in GIMP, simply go to File > Open and select your image.

 Step 2.
 Select the crop tool